vsouza/awesome-ios/README.md

 *Tool for smart contract interactions.
 Bitcoin protocol implementations and Frameworks for interacting with cryptocurrencies.*

-- [Web3.swift](https://github.com/Boilertalk/Web3.swift) - Web3 library for interacting with the Ethereum blockchain.
-- [web3swift](https://github.com/BANKEX/web3swift) - Elegant Web3js functionality in Swift.
-Native ABI parsing and smart contract interactions.
+- [BitcoinKit](https://github.com/yenom/BitcoinKit) - Bitcoin protocol toolkit for Swift, BitcoinKit implements Bitcoin protocol in Swift.
+It is an implementation of the Bitcoin SPV protocol written in swift.
+- [CoinpaprikaAPI](https://github.com/coinpaprika/coinpaprika-api-swift-client) - Coinpaprika API client with free & frequently updated market data from the world of crypto: coin prices, volumes, market caps, ATHs, return rates and more.
 - [EthereumKit](https://github.com/yuzushioh/EthereumKit) - EthereumKit is a free, open-source Swift framework for easily interacting with the Ethereum.
-- [BitcoinKit](https://github.com/yenom/BitcoinKit) - Bitcoin protocol toolkit for Swift, BitcoinKit implements Bitcoin protocol in Swift.
-It is an implementation of the Bitcoin SPV protocol written (almost) entirely in swift.
 - [EtherWalletKit](https://github.com/SteadyAction/EtherWalletKit) - Ethereum Wallet Toolkit for iOS - You can implement Ethereum wallet without a server and blockchain knowledge.
-- [CoinpaprikaAPI](https://github.com/coinpaprika/coinpaprika-api-swift-client) - Coinpaprika API client with free & frequently updated market data from the world of crypto: coin prices, volumes, market caps, ATHs, return rates and more.
-- [Bitcoin-Swift-Kit](https://github.com/horizontalsystems/bitcoin-kit-ios) - Full Bitcoin library written on Swift.
-Complete SPV wallet implementation for Bitcoin, Bitcoin Cash and Dash blockchains.
+- [Web3.swift](https://github.com/Boilertalk/Web3.swift) - Web3 library for interacting with the Ethereum blockchain.

 **[back to top](#contents)**